aliang/google_contacts_api/README.markdown

 # google_contacts_api

 An unofficial Google Contacts API for ruby.
 Might not be stable (but probably is).
-In active usage at [thirsst.com](http://thirsst.com/).
-(Shameless plug: We help you manage your RSS and group bookmarking!)

 ## Usage

 You need to provide an OAuth client, with access token, from an OAuth access library to this library.
-I've tested it with OAuth::AccessToken from the [oauth-ruby](https://github.com/oauth/oauth-ruby) gem.
+I've tested it with OAuth::AccessToken from the [oauth-ruby](https://github.com/oauth/oauth-ruby) gem and an OAuth2::AccessToken from the [oauth2](https://github.com/intridea/oauth2) gem.
 I'm guessing there would be a few small changes in implementation details of the GoogleContactsApi::Api class if you use another library, mostly to change how the base get/post/put/delete methods work.

 Then you can instantiate a GoogleContactsApi::Api object for direct posting and parsing, or a GoogleContactsApi::User object for easier stuff.